ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 ## The COMPRESSION_ACK capsule {#capsule-ack}

-The Compression Acknowledgment capsule (capsule type 0x12) serves to confirm registration of a context ID that was received via a COMPRESSION_ASSIGN capsule.
+The Compression Acknowledgment capsule (capsule type 0x12) serves to confirm registration of a Context ID that was received via a COMPRESSION_ASSIGN capsule.

 ~~~